 If a landlord in Connecticut violates a building or housing code, the tenant may have the right to withhold rent for repairs.
-The tenant must first file the proper complaints, then must pay their weekly or monthly rent amount into the court.
-The court will go over the complaint and will rule in the favor of the landlord or tenant.
+The tenant must first file the proper complaints, then they must pay their weekly or monthly rent amount into the court.
+The court will go over the complaint and will rule in favor of the landlord or tenant.
 The tenant may be entitled to additional monetary damages.

 Sec.
 47a-12.;47a-13.;47a-16; 47a-16a.; 47a-18.; 47a-18a.; 46b-38a,; 47a-11e; Servicemembers Civil Relief Act, 50 U.S.C.
 App. §§535.

 Under certain circumstances, a tenant in Connecticut may be legally allowed to terminate their lease agreement early.
 These situations include:

 - When a landlord fails to supply necessary services or otherwise violates substantial building and housing codes.

 - If the landlord is harassing the tenant.

 - If the tenant is a victim of domestic violence.

 - If the tenant is a member of the military who has received an active duty notice.